knicklabs/lorem-ipsum.js/README.md

   </tr>
 </table>

-You may now also use a short form when running Lorem Ipsum from the command line.
+You may now also use a short form when running lorem-ipsum.js from the command line.
 Here's some examples:

 ```
 lorem-ipsum 1 word